Home

 FYP students spend their first year of university on a chronological odyssey through the ages, from ancient civilizations to the modern era, reading the works that have shaped our world.
 Students grapple directly with primary texts from ancient epics and religious texts to the most seminal works of philosophy, literature and politics, as well as tracing developments in art, music, architecture and science.
 Students build a comprehensive cultural map by becoming acquainted with the traditions of thought that have helped set our present horizons.

-Just like FYP students, HYP students either live in residence or participate as day students, eat together in Prince Hall, attend morning lectures by a cast of experts on the subject matter and participate in small group discussions to deepen understanding.
+Just like King’s students, HYP students either live in residence or participate as day students, eat together in Prince Hall, attend morning lectures by a cast of experts on the subject matter and participate in small group discussions to deepen understanding.
 In the afternoons and evenings students take part in co-curricular workshops and activities and visit local sites.
 For students coming from outside the region, it’s a chance to see what their life in Halifax could be like and build confidence about going away to university.
-The group is led by a team consisting of an academic director, administrative support and a team of upper year King’s students working as peer mentors.
+The group is led by an academic and a team of upper year King’s students.

 Why do the humanities matter today?